Rams get better of division rivals, toppling Seahawks 30-20

 Floyd had two of the Rams' five sacks.
 Two of the others belonged to Donald.
 The Rams allowed just 278 total yards and 11 first downs.

+''We're excited about competing to go see who we play next and see if we can keep this thing rolling,'' McVay said. ''But we'll enjoy this.''

-Williams’ interception was his third of the season against Wilson after picking him off twice in Los Angeles in November.
-He jumped a wide receiver screen intended for Metcalf and returned it untouched to give the Rams a 13-3 lead midway through the second quarter.
+Williams' third interception against Wilson after picking him off twice in Los Angeles came as he jumped a wide receiver screen intended for Metcalf and returned it untouched for a 13-3 lead midway through the second quarter.

 Akers added a 5-yard TD run just before halftime for a 20-10 lead.
-It proved enough with a Seattle offence that was disjointed and confused nearly from the start.
+It proved enough against a Seattle offense disjointed and confused nearly from the start.

 Wilson had one of his worst playoff performances.
 He was 11 of 27 for 174 yards.
 Wilson connected with Metcalf on a pair of TDs: 51 yards in the first half off a broken play, and a 12-yard TD with 2:28 left to make the score more respectable.